benjifs/benji/src/content/articles/sparkles.md

 - projects
 - sparkles
 - micropub client
+updated: 2022-12-13
 ---

 ![sparkles: a micropub client](/assets/images/sparkles-icon.png)

+**Update (2022-12-13)**: Did some cleanup to the code so I'm feeling ok about making this public now.Code is available here: https://github.com/benjifs/sparkles

+---

 I've been working on a [micropub client](https://indieweb.org/Micropub/Clients) on and off for a few months now and since its [IndieWeb Gift Calendar](https://indieweb.org/2022-12-indieweb-gift-calendar) season, I figured it was the perfect time to write about it.